davemo88/tg/docs/_posts/2020-12-06-updated-structure.markdown

 categories: mock
 ---

 The BDK wallet library was refactored heavily / replaced by another library at some point after the last post.
-Since then, `tg` is refactored to use the new BDK wallet as well to run in a less mocked-up environment using `docker-compose`.
+Since then, `tg` is refactored to use the new BDK wallet as well to run in a less mocked-up environment via `docker-compose`.
 The implementation has been broken up into several libraries and executables shown below.

 # Libraries
 * `tglib`: core library used throughout